elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, there are no known restrictions on Object property names, but we should avoid reserved words even though we can technically use them.</div><br />
-  <div><strong>Technical Response:</strong> Technically, there are no known restrictions on Object property names.
-Although reserve keywords are not allowed in most components of JavaScript.
-It is possible to use reserved keywords as property names without error, but it is not recommended.
-They can be any strings or symbols (a special type for identifiers) that you choose.<br />
+  <div><strong>Technical Response:</strong> There are no known constraints on naming Object properties.
+However, reserve keywords do not get permitted in most JavaScript components.
+It is possible to utilize reserved keywords as property names without making a mistake, although it is not encouraged.
+They can be strings or symbols (a specific form of identifier).<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />